-4-1 | Fiery Setup from the Control Panel
+Chapter 4: Performing Setup from the Printing Unit Control Panel

-Setup is required the first time the printer is turned on after installation or if the hard disk drive has just been replaced.
-In this initial Setup, you (or the service technician) choose the language for Printer Control Panel menus and messages.
+Setup is required the first time the MFP is turned on after installation or if the hard disk drive has just been replaced.
+In this initial Setup, you (or the service technician) choose the language for the Printing Unit Control Panel menus and messages.
 If you do not configure a particular Setup option, the Fiery uses default settings.
 Make sure the settings are appropriate for the printing environment at your site.

-Fiery Setup from the Control Panel
+Fiery Setup from the Printing Unit Control Panel